-The district's policy FNF(LOCAL) addresses board authorization for drug testing of students as described in the policy, but specifics of the drug-testing program should be addressed in administrative regulations, such as this handbook or your extracurricular conduct guide.
+The district's policy FNF(LOCAL) addresses board authorization for drug testing of students as described in the policy, but specifics of the drug-testing program are located in a separate Drug Testing Handbook.
+Please contact Dr. Kenneth Vogel, Principal, Fort Stockton High School, 1200 W. 17th Street, Fort Stockton, Texas 79735, kenneth.vogel@fsisd.net, (432) 336-4101 for more information.

-[See Steroids.]
+[See Steroids on page 73.]